ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

--  Attach for the Token's "delete" event and call existing "deleteTag" method to delete a tag by given product and tag's text.
+-  Attach event listener for the Token's "delete" event.

 ```diff
 ...